 Twirl, twirl, spin around, girl.
 Jump from tiptoes, tip back the bloody nose.
 Surprise!
 I never had a bloody nose.
 That line was a disguise.
 I’m being real, guys, using silly diction to lighten the fiction, smooth out the friction.

 Hula hoop through the kitchen door, knock the mixer on the floor.
 Cake batter splatter, platter white no more.
 When I was four I learned to read.
 I learned to tie my shoes at eight (too late).
 At nine, too weird for friends, I read for days on end.
-At ten, I cried at the fish to dissect.
-20 felt too late for self-respect.
-All I knew was self-neglect.
-Me, curiosity, and a minor heart defect.
+At ten, I ran from the fish to dissect.
+And twenty felt too late for self-respect.
+All I knew was self-neglect, my minor heart defect.

 Days splatter past like bugs on I-5.
 The clock is playing bumper cars.
 Stop, thoughts of impact.
 Impact.
 Stop.
 "Speed it up, slow it up, speed it up, slow it up, brainsick, tick, tick, tick, MF blow it up."

 Too quickly I leave myself behind, and yet again—there goes my mind.